ugeneunipro/docs/content/workflow-designer/manipulating-workflow/dashboard/_index.md

 *   Overview tab
 *   Input tab

-If a workflow uses external tools the following tab appears on dashboard:
+If a workflow uses external tools, the following tab appears on the dashboard:

 *   External Tools tab

-The following picture shows the sketch of the the dashboard:
+The following picture shows a sketch of the dashboard:

 ![](/images/3244811/3407950.jpg)